senacor/code-and-play-full-stack/tasks/tasks.md

 The '--open' option opens the browser on http://localhost:4200/

+If `ng serve` complains about that some files are "not part of the compilation", this could help:

+    ng serve --preserve-symlinks

 ### 3.2 Inspect the created files
 Look into the folder "my-ng-fe" and inspect the created files.